Storyblok Raises $80M Series C - Read News

 </template>

-Section titled When should I use which approach?
 When should I use which approach?

 We would recommend opting for the method approach as you can outsource that one method from your component and re-use it everywhere (where component might be used) in your Vue.js app.
 This way you no longer have the complexity of filtering out the components of the structure before rendering, but decide during rendering what to show.